gaearon/overreacted.io/src/pages/apple-is-closer-to-traditional-monopoly/index.md

 In my view, this makes the anti-trust case against Apple *much* stronger.
 As explained above, however we regulate other big tech companies, it probably has to come via new laws and approaches (and no one has a great one yet).
 Controlling all supply though?
 We know how to regulate this - or at least we know how to diagnose the problem.
 Apple has total control of any ability to ship code to the iPhone (one might call it a monopoly), the dominant platform among wealthy (wealthy is defined here on the global scale - basically every American is wealthy on that scale) people, and part **un** of a duopoly, regardless.
 They are using that control to do what any Wall-Street-approved monopolist would do: squeeze tighter to grab more and more profits from independent developers like HEY.

-The solutions for relief here seem a little less clear to me.
-There are actual physical bits to change ownership of with railroads.
-Perhaps you make Apple allow 3rd party app stores?
-Perhaps you set a ceiling for their cut?
-Perhaps you do what Ben Thompson has suggested and allow alternative payment methods so in-app purchases have to compete on convenience?
+The method of relief here don't seem to map between the situations as well as the sins do.
+There are actual physical bits to change ownership of with railroads, not so for digital goods.
+There are a host of solutions one could imagine; perhaps you make Apple allow 3rd party app stores? perhaps you set a ceiling for their cut? perhaps you do what Ben Thompson has suggested and allow alternative payment methods so in-app purchases have to compete on convenience?
 To be clear, I don't think Apple will do anything independently.
 Governments will have to make them do it - but I think they can do it being very confident in their diagnosis of the problem.
-This case is a lot simpler than the other issues in tech.
+This case is a lot simpler than the other policy issues in tech.

+I haven't written anything like this before and I think I enjoyed it more than being angry on Twitter.
+Let me know what you think!

 [^1]: Makes one wonder how our current President would handle such a request.